lapalme/pyrealb/demos/weather/README.md

 This program does not reproduce verbatim the output of the system used by ECCC because we simplified it for didactic purposes.
 Our goal is to illustrate a use of the **pyrealb** realizer in an interesting context, in fact, [weather information is one of the most successful _real-life_ applications of Natural Language Generation (NLG)](https://ehudreiter.com/2017/05/09/weathergov/ "You Need to Understand your Corpora!
 The Weathergov Example – Ehud Reiter's Blog").

 This document outlines the organization of the system and should be read in conjunction with the [Python source code on the `pyrealb` GitHub](https://github.com/lapalme/pyrealb/tree/main/demos/weather).
 Only excerpts are shown here to emphasize the aspects of the text generation that are more challenging.
-We take for granted that the reader can understand Python code and is familiar with the constituent notation used as input for **pyrealb**.
+It is assumed that the reader is proficient in Python and has a basic understanding of the notation used as input for **pyrealb**.

 ## Separating information processing from linguistic realization

 One advantage of using **pyrealb** is to allow a clear separation between _What to say_ and _How to say it_ through the use of syntactic constructions that can be built incrementally by program and easily parameterized.
-The syntactic patterns are then realized and formatted into syntactically correct English and French taking care of subject-verb agreements, verb conjugation, noun declension and proper spacing between punctuation.
+The syntactic patterns are then transformed into grammatically correct English and French, ensuring proper subject-verb agreement, verb conjugation, noun declension and punctuation spacing.

 Internally, the notation used as input specification calls Python class constructors.
 The Python objects built by these calls can then be realized by **pyrealb**.

-For example, the following Python expression creates a data structure which is _realized_ using `.realize()` to produce `Flurries begin in the morning, amount 2 feet.`
+For example, the following Python expression creates a data structure that is _realized_ using `.realize()` to produce `Flurries begin in the morning, amount 2 feet.`

 ```python
 S(N("flurry").n("p"),                              # type of precipitation